Lightning-Universe/lightning-flash/docs/source/reference/style_transfer.rst

 *******

 Let's look at transferring the style from `The Starry Night <https://en.wikipedia.org/wiki/The_Starry_Night>`_ onto the images from the COCO 128 data set from the :ref:`object_detection` Guide.
-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.image.style_transfer.StyleTransferData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.image.style_transfer.data.StyleTransferData`.
-Next, we create our :class:`~flash.style_transfer.StyleTransfer` task with the desired style image and fit on the COCO 128 images.
+Next, we create our :class:`~flash.image.style_transfer.model.StyleTransfer` task with the desired style image and fit on the COCO 128 images.
-We then use the trained :class:`~flash.style_transfer.StyleTransfer` for inference.
+We then use the trained :class:`~flash.image.style_transfer.model.StyleTransfer` for inference.
 Finally, we save the model.
 Here's the full example: